-Upon receipt of a revocation request involving a DOS PKI AD Root CA-issued certificate, the DOS PKI MA must authenticate the request and apprise the DOS PKI PMA.
+Upon receipt of a revocation request involving a DOS OPKI AD Root CA-issued certificate, the DOS PKI PMA must authenticate the request.
 The DOS PKI PMA may take whatever measures it deems appropriate to verify the need for revocation.
-If the revocation request appears valid, the DOS PKI PMA must direct the DOS PKI MA to revoke the certificate.
-The DOS PKI MA must give prompt oral or electronic notification to previously designated officials in all subordinate DOS PKI CAs and cross-certified external Entities having a Principal CA with which the DOS PKI AD Root CA interoperates.
-The DOS PKI PMA will notify the FPKIPA if a revocation is due to a certificate or system compromise, or a cross-certified Entity CA violation of their Memorandum of Agreement with the DOS PKI.
+If the revocation request appears valid, the DOS PKI PMA must direct the DOS PKI OA to revoke the certificate.
+The DOS PKI PMA must give prompt oral or electronic notification to previously designated officials in all subordinate DOS OPKI CAs and cross-certified external Entities having a Principal CA with which the DOS OPKI AD Root CA interoperates.
+The DOS PKI PMA must notify the FPKIPA if a revocation is due to a certificate or system compromise, or a cross-certified Entity CA violation of their Memorandum of Agreement with the DOS OPKI.

-Subordinate DOS PKI CAs and cross-certified External Entity CAs must revoke certificates upon receipt of sufficient evidence of compromise or loss of the Subscriber's corresponding private key.
+Subordinate DOS OPKI CAs and cross-certified External Entity CAs must revoke certificates upon receipt of sufficient evidence of compromise or loss of the Subscriber's corresponding private key.